Knowledge is Power

 Okay, sometimes things work out.
 Unless one or both parties have remarried, Tulsa, Okla. divorce laws in most cases allows spouses to vacate a divorce decree.
 You or your former spouse can’t harangue, harass or otherwise intimate the other against their wishes, but if you are one of those few who somehow work things out, good for the both of you.
 Better luck this time.
 Come back to court with a mutual agreement and the divorce can be vacated.

-For a free consultation with a Tulsa divorce lawyer, call Divorce Law Office of Tulsa, or send us a question using the contact form on this page.
-For a free confidential consultation, call now: 918-924-5526
+For a initial consultation with a Tulsa divorce lawyer, call Divorce Law Office of Tulsa, or send us a question using the contact form on this page.
+For a low-cost confidential consultation, call now: 918-924-5526